 Take a camel ride at Mandvi beach

-Admire the flamingoes at Mothwa beach
+Admire the flamingoes at Modhva beach

-If you are a nature lover, ornithologist, a wildlife buff or photographer then head to Mothwa beach in Dhrabudi, located 13 km from Mandvi.
+If you are a nature lover, ornithologist, a wildlife buff or photographer then head to Modhava beach in Dhrabudi, located 13 km from Mandvi.
 Away from the hustle-bustle of Mandvi beach, this secluded, pristine beach with sand that just slips through your feet will charm its way into your heart.
 You will see locals mending their fishing nets, drying some fish or just going about doing their daily chores.
 Winters are especially great as you will spot migratory birds like flamingoes, brown and black-headed gulls, herons among others.